A Nonprofit Direct Mail Fundraising Guide: How to Succeed

 An example of a direct mail fundraising appeal that Meyer Partners created for Meals on Wheels.

-Outsourcing direct mail campaigns to an agency like Meyer Partners can free up time for your team to focus on valuable relationships with significant donors.
-Plus, you can count on our expertise to target donors and prospects more efficiently and effectively than many in-house teams would be able to, maximizing return on investment (ROI) for your fundraising campaigns.
+When you work with us, you can count on our expertise to target donors and prospects more efficiently and effectively than many in-house teams would be able to, maximizing return on investment (ROI) for your fundraising campaigns.
+We’ve worked with nonprofits for more than 30 years, so we know from experience what works.
+Partner with us to develop direct mail fundraising campaigns that help you raise funds and cultivate long-term, impactful donor relationships.

 Wrapping Up